12/6/07

 has 18 different formats.
 All TVs must

 be able to receive all of these formats and display them.
+The broadcaster chooses the format.
 Most TV sets will display only 1 or 2 of

 these formats, but will convert the other formats into these.
 All 18 formats are shown in the following